microsoft/live-share/README.md

 #### 6. Share more as needed

 Want some help with a build issue?
 Let your teammates seen your output logs!
-Want to demonstrate a tricky bug?
-Start a collaborative browsing session and walk your teammates through the repro!
+Want to collaborativley debug a tricky bug?
+Start debugging session!
+See the documentation below for additional details.

 _If you find yourself needing to share something that isn't currently supported by "Project Cascade", [please let us know!](CONTRIBUTING.md)_